thibault-lemaire/thibault-lemaire.github.io/_pages/research.md

 **Keywords**: Climate Change, Economic Growth, Adaptation, Developing Countries.

 **JEL Classification**: C33, E20, O11, O13, Q54

-[**Civil Conflicts and Exchange Rate Misalignment: Evidence from MENA and Arab League Members**](https://erf.org.eg/publications/civil-conflicts-and-exchange-rate-misalignment-evidence-from-mena-and-arab-league-members-2/), *ERF Working Paper No. 1495* (October 2021).

-**Abstract**: For more than a decade, civil conflicts intensity has been high in the Middle East and North Africa, yet the monetary and financial impacts of such episodes have received relatively little attention.
-Using macroeconomic and conflict panel data for Arab League members, Iran and Turkey during the period 1970–2018, this paper constructs a country-specific real exchange rate misalignment index and adopts an instrumental variable approach to show that civil conflicts lead to real exchange rate overvaluations in the region: a 1 unit increase in civil conflict intensity leads to a 0.24 unit increase in the RER misalignment index.
-Economic policy during post-conflict transitions should be elaborated based on a strategy to realign the currency in order to prevent further macroeconomic imbalances and foster social stability, economic growth and long-term development.

-**Keywords**: Exchange Rate Misalignment, Civil Conflict, Middle East & North Africa, Emerging and Developing Countries.

-**JEL Classification**: C23, D74, E32, F31, F41

 [**Fiscal Consolidations and Informality in Latin America and the Caribbean**](https://ideas.repec.org/p/mse/cesdoc/20004.html), *Documents de travail du Centre d'Économie de la Sorbonne 2020.04* (January 2020).